ClathomasPrime/FairReadWrite/README.md

-I tried for a while to implement this lock policy, but I could not manage it with "normal" mutexes and synchronization primatives.
+I tried for a while to implement this lock policy, but I could not manage it with "normal" mutexes and synchronization primitives.
 Even when I tried to manually maintain a queue of PIDs in order to help emulate a "mixed type" queue of reader and writer processes,
 I could not finish the implementation.
-This lead me to implement the locks at the kernel level, where the implementation was straighforward.
+This lead me to implement the locks at the kernel level, where the implementation was straightforward.

-I would love to know if this policy is actually implementable using ordinary synchronization primatives.
+I would love to know if this policy is actually implementable using ordinary synchronization primitives.
-Furthermore, it would be very interesting to develop enough formalism to tell precicely which lock policies are implementable using which sets of synchronization primative.
+Furthermore, it would be very interesting to develop enough formalism to tell precicely which lock policies are implementable using which sets of synchronization primitives.
 One day I hope to return to this subject;
 for now, I'm leaving this repository as a reminder.